Connect with us

 Vandinika Shukla, Harvard Kennedy School and Bruce Schneier, Harvard Kennedy School

-As India concluded the world’s largest election on June 5, 2024, with over 640 million votes counted, observers could assess how the various parties and factions used artificial intelligence technologies – and what lessons that for the rest of the world.
+As India concluded the world’s largest election on June 5, 2024, with over 640 million votes counted, observers could assess how the various parties and factions used artificial intelligence technologies – and what lessons that holds for the rest of the world.

 The campaigns made extensive use of AI, including deepfake impersonations of candidates, celebrities and dead politicians.
 By some estimates, millions of Indian voters viewed deepfakes.